alexfloreslamas/maximum-s-clique-set-on-trees.io/DAM_2023/Artifact.md

 ## Assets

-**Artifact** (The version we use for the experiments for the paper submitted to [Discrete Applied Mathematics](https://www.sciencedirect.com/journal/discrete-applied-mathematics))
+**Artifact** The tool we used for the experiments for the paper submitted to [Discrete Applied Mathematics](https://www.sciencedirect.com/journal/discrete-applied-mathematics))

 - [Download](./DAM_2023_Tool/DAM_2023_Tool.zip)